Top 15 Things to See in Palma

 Tip: If you want to treat yourself, simply spend the day at Assaona with good drinks and delicious food.
 This beach club also has stylish sun loungers to chill.

-Read my insider tips for Molinar here
+Check out my favorite tips for Molinar

 Tip: The Arab Baths are located in the middle of an enchanting garden.
 Here you can take a wonderful break from the hustle and bustle of the old town or the cathedral.